mvdbent/Search-Scripts-In-Jamf/README.md

 Don’t forget to make the script executable:
 `chmod u+x /path/to/searchScriptsInJamf.sh`

+***Warning***
+The script will not work if you try to launch it using `sh /path/to/searchScriptsInJamf.sh` Either make it executable or use `bash /path/to/searchScriptsInJamf.sh`

 ## Usage

 Simply execute the script with one parameter being the string you’re looking for.
 If you don’t have a parameter, the script will search for the occurrences of `python`: